lx-s/WinMute/README.md

   <img alt="WinMute's logo" title="WinMute" src="WinMute/icons/app.svg" style="height:128px; margin-bottom: 20px">
 </div>

-**WinMute** is a small and simple tool, that automatically mutes (and unmutes) your workstation based on triggers, e.g. the screensaver starts, or your bluetooth headphone disconnects.
+**WinMute** is a small and simple tool that automatically mutes (and unmutes) your workstation based on triggers, e.g. the display turns off, or your Bluetooth headphones disconnect.

-It was created to not repeatedly annoy my co-workers with random sounds or music from my computer whenever I left the room and forgot to mute my computer.
+It was created to not repeatedly annoy my co-workers with random sounds or music from my computer whenever I left the room and forgot to mute my it.

 ## Features